sgutreuter/RDSpopsize/README.md

 wherein one of the follow-up sampling efforts is embedded in an RDS survey, but others are not.
 Additionally, there is need for estimators bridging multiple RDS surveys.

-Installing the package from R
+Installing the package from R:

 library(devtools);
 install_github("sgutreuter/RDSpopsize")